-In 1980, FGIS entered an agreement with the National Bureau of Standards (now the National Institute of Standards and Technology - NIST) and the Association of American Railroads (AAR) transferring responsibility to FGIS for maintaining the Master Scale facility in Chicago, and calibrating all master scales in the continental United States annually.
+FGIS maintains the Master Scale Depot (MSD) facility in Chicago and calibrates all master scales in the continental United States annually.
 Seven master scales are owned by individual Class I railroads, two are owned by the States of Oregon and Minnesota and one is owned by FGIS.
 Master scales are used exclusively to calibrate railroad test weight cars that are used to test railroad track scales.

 FGIS also offers a special “railroad test weight car field calibration” service which provides calibration of railroad test weight cars, usually composite type cars, on site at locations where the railroad test weight cars cannot be easily moved out of the immediate area due to mechanical constraints.

 FGIS provides official testing for a variety of scales used in official grain weight certification under the USGSA including Automatic Bulk Weighing (Hopper) scales, Vehicle scales, Railroad track scales and small Platform scales used in commodity check weighing.
 This service is performed by FGIS Industrial Specialists or by a delegated State Agency that are authorized by FGIS to perform the official services.
 Currently, authorized delegated State Agencies include the Department of Agriculture in the states of Georgia, Virginia, South Carolina, Wisconsin, Minnesota, Utah, Washington and California.

 Railroad Track Scale testing service is provided by FGIS using five special designed Test Weight Carts of calibrated weight up to 110,000 pounds traceable to NIST that are transported on the rail lines in special box car units with self-contained power generation and hoist equipment.